 Is YOUR name on YOUR KEA account?
-That means you can vote in KEA elections, earn capital credits, and be entered into KEA prize drawings!
+That means you can vote in KEA elections, be entered into KEA prize drawings, and earn capital credits!

 Business Accounts (Corporations, Partnerships, and Sole Proprietorships) should annually update their list of officers/owners authorized to vote on behalf of the account.

 Three Seats up for Election on the KEA Board of Directors